WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2022-12-05-video-boston-azure-user-group-azure-arc-devops.md

 ---
-title: Video - Bring DevOps to the Swiss Alps
+title: Video - Bring DevOps to the Swiss Alps - Boston Azure User Group
 date: 2022-12-05
 author: Wolfgang Ofner
 categories: [Video]
-tags: [Azure Arc, Kubernetes, Youtube, Video]
+tags: [Azure Arc, Kubernetes, Youtube, Video, Public Speaking, Speaking]
 description: This session shows how a Swiss company uses Azure Arc to manage an on-premises Kubernetes cluster.
 Using Azure Arc enables the development team to leverage the power of the cloud and provide a streamlined DevOps process.
 All this can be achieved without the cluster being accessible from the internet.
 ---